The Significance of Protected Trees and how to recognize Them

-Trees play an essential part in the environment as they provide shade, clean air, and aesthetic value to our surroundings.
-However they are not all alike and some have an additional status of protection, making it illegal to carry out any activity without authorization.
-If you’re considering having a tree removed, it’s essential to understand the status of protection for the tree being considered and the steps you need to follow to be in compliance with the laws.
-The following article we’ll walk you through the process of discovering whether the tree is protected and what you have take to be sure you are acting within the law.
+Trees play an essential contribution to our ecosystem by providing shade, fresh air and aesthetic value to our surroundings.
+However they are not all alike and some have extra protection status, which makes it illegal to carry out any work without obtaining permission.
+If you are considering having a tree removed it is essential to know the protection status of the tree being considered, and the steps you need to take to comply with the legal requirements.
+This article we will walk you through the steps to determine if trees are protected and what you have be doing to make sure that you are following the law.

 What exactly is a tree that is protected?

-A protected tree can be subject to specific legal restrictions and it is unlawful to carry out work on such a tree without the required permissions.
-There are two kinds of protection that trees may have - statutory protection and preservation orders.
+A protected tree is one that can be subject to specific legal restrictions, and it’s illegal to do work on such a tree without obtaining the necessary permissions.
+There are two kinds of protection that a tree could be protected by - preservation orders and protection orders.

-As a matter of statutory protection trees are protected by law and are in the hands of Tree Preservation Orders (TPOs).
-TPOs are issued by local authorities to protect trees with a significant public value and to ensure that they do not get damaged or destroyed.
+As a matter of legal protection, trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant public value and to ensure that they do not get damaged or destroyed.

 Preservation orders

-Preservation orders are like TPOs in that they are issued from the Secretary of State responsible for Environment.
-Preservation orders for trees are considered to be of exceptional value and are protected from any kind of work, including felling.
+Preservation orders are similar to TPOs , but are issued through the secretary of state for the Environment.
+Trees with preservation orders are considered to have an exceptional worth and are therefore protected from any work, including cutting down.

-To determine whether a tree is protected, you will need to check if it is in the process of being subject to a TPO or preservation order.
-It is done by contacting your local authority and asking them to check their records.
+To determine if a tree is protected, you will need to verify if it’s in the process of being subject to a TPO or preservation orders.
+This can be done by contacting your municipal authority, and asking them to look up their records.

 TPO search

-To search for the TPO, you can contact the Tree and Woodland officer at the local authority.
+To search for the TPO You can reach an Tree and Woodland officer at your local authority.
 They can inform you whether the tree is in the protection.
-They’ll also be able to advise you on the next steps to follow if the tree is protected.
+They will also be able to advise you about the next steps to take if the tree is protected.

 Preservation order search

 To search for a preservation permit, you’ll need to call Secretary of State, Department of the Environment.
-They can determine whether the tree is protected and will provide the information you require and direction.
+They will tell you whether the tree is protected and give you the information you require and direction.

 FAQs: